 Ventriloquism: Shaggy will sometimes use his ability to "throw his voice" to fool the villains.

-Wag the Director: Shaggy becomes vegetarian whenever Casey Kasem plays him in modern times, because Kasem himself is vegetarian and refused to reprise the role otherwise.
+Wag the Director: Whenever Casey Kasem played Shaggy in later years he became vegetarian, because Kasem (himself a vegetarian) refused to reprise the role otherwise.

 Velma Dace Dinkley